bexcite/reachy_mini/pi/README.md

 ## Initial Pi 5 Software + WiFi/SSH Setup

-This part is not described in detail (ask your LLM of choice to get through) with this:
+This part is not described in detail (ask your LLM of choice to help):

 - Raspberry Pi OS Lite https://downloads.raspberrypi.com/raspios_lite_armhf/images/raspios_lite_armhf-2025-12-04/2025-12-04-raspios-trixie-armhf-lite.img.xz
 - Flash pi 5 image + enable wifi + enable ssh + add user `reachy` + set hostname `reachy-brain`
-- Ensure that you can connect over ssh to wifi connected pi, (and check that on pi powercycle the WiFi is UP and you can ssh to it again. e.g. `ssh reachy@reachy-brain.local`)
+- Ensure that you can connect over SSH to the WiFi-connected Pi (and verify that after a power cycle, WiFi comes up and you can SSH again, e.g. `ssh reachy@reachy-brain.local`)

 ## Get reachy-mini repo and dependencies